Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 thread, but the identifier of the currently executing coroutine is appended to it.
 This identifier is consecutively assigned to all created coroutines when debugging mode is turned on.

+> Debugging mode is also turned on when JVM is run with `-ea` option.
-You can read more about debugging facilities in the documentation for [newCoroutineContext] function.
+You can read more about debugging facilities in the documentation for [DEBUG_PROPERTY_NAME] property.

 ### Jumping between threads